-There are many great ways to cook a turkey, but my favorite is smoking.
+There are many great ways to cook a turkey, but the best is smoking.
 The number one thing you are going to need is time.
 Smoking is a slower cooking process than roasting so make sure to read through the whole process before starting and do the math to get the timing right.
-Since this might be the only time you prepare a turkey, it is a good idea to have everything mapped out well in advance, but don't worry, the results will be worth it.
+It is a good idea to have everything mapped out well in advance.
+The results will be worth it.

 Preparing the Fire